kshedden/cscar_terminal/filesystem.md

 `chmod u+x` makes a file executable

-If using AFS, it has its own system of file permissions that exists along-side the UNIX permission system.
+If using a networked files system such as AFS, there may be an independent system of file permissions that exist alongside the UNIX permission system.

 Executable files
 ----------------